sodadata/docs/soda-cl/check-attributes.md

 # Add check attributes
 *Last modified on {% last_modified_at %}*

-As a Soda Cloud Admin user, you can define **check attributes** that your team can apply to checks when they write them in an agreement or in a checks YAML file for Soda Core.
+As a Soda Cloud Admin user, you can define **check attributes** that your team can apply to checks when they write them in an agreement or in a checks YAML file for Soda Library.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: